-Editor’s note: CSU’s Reagan Waskom, director of the Colorado Water Institute, and David J. Cooper, senior research scientist and scholar professor in the Department of Forest and Rangeland Stewardship, co-authored the following article for The Conversation.
+Editor’s note: CSU’s Reagan Waskom, director of the Colorado Water Institute, and enior research scientist and scholar professor in the Department of Forest and Rangeland Stewardship, co-authored the following article for The Conversation.
 Colorado State is a contributing institution to The Conversation, an independent collaboration between editors and academics that provides informed news analysis and commentary to the general public.
 See the entire list of contributing faculty and their articles here.

 President Trump is expected to issue an executive order directing federal agencies to revise the Clean Water Rule, a major regulation published by the Environmental Protection Agency and the Army Corps of Engineers in 2015.
 The rule’s purpose is to clarify which water bodies and wetlands are federally protected under the Clean Water Act.